aon132543/Tourism-community-App/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-# Wongnai
+# Wongtrip

 Wongnai is a mobile application designed to solve the problem of unattractive travel images on the internet.
 It was created by Thanapat Nantasiriyothin and Siraphop Noungpok.

 ## System Requirements

-To install and run Wongnai, you must have React Native installed on your system.
+To install and run Wongtrip, you must have React Native installed on your system.
 You can find installation instructions [here](https://reactnative.dev/docs/environment-setup).

 ## Installation

-1. Clone the Wongnai repository from Github.
+1. Clone the Wongtrip repository from Github.

 2. Navigate to the project directory and run `npm install` to install the required dependencies.